AFLplusplus/fuzzer-challenges/README.md

 |test-u64|0m0,623s|OK|OK|OK|0m3,844s|0m1,024s|0m10,346s|
 |test-u8|0m1,449s|OK|OK|OK|0m18,186s|0m1,026s|0m4,382s|

-afl++_v3 has the most solves, but due to the many solve attempts overall fuzzing performance is decreased, as can be seen at [https://www.fuzzbench.com/reports/experimental/2021-01-12-aflpp/](https://www.fuzzbench.com/reports/experimental/2021-01-20-aflpp/).
+afl++ has the most solves, but due to the many solve attempts overall fuzzing performance is decreased, as can be seen at [https://www.fuzzbench.com/reports/experimental/2021-01-12-aflpp/](https://www.fuzzbench.com/reports/experimental/2021-01-20-aflpp/).
 Interpretation: the **slowest** solver is the best in real-world fuzzing.

 ## More testcases or fuzzers?